-During fiscal 2002, we recorded additional restructuring charges related to the consolidation of several U.S. and European offices based upon the projected rental payments through the remaining terms of the underlying operating leases, offset by projected subleasing income.
-The projected subleasing income amounts were provided by third-party real estate brokers and were based on assumptions for each of the real estate markets where the leased offices were located.
-Should real estate markets worsen and we are not able to sublease the properties as expected, we will record additional expenses in the quarterly period when such determinations are made.
-If the real estate markets subsequently improve, and we are able to sublease the properties earlier or at more favorable rates than projected, we will reverse some of the underlying restructuring accruals, which will result in increased net income in the period when such determinations are made.
+Should real estate markets continue to worsen and we are not able to either buy-out the lease obligations at reasonable amounts or sublease the properties as expected, we will record additional expenses in the quarterly period when such determinations are made.
+If the real estate markets subsequently improve, however, we will reverse some of the underlying restructuring accruals, which will result in increased net income in the period when such determinations are made.